ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Summary Row** - Six stat panels showing aggregated values: total processes, running processes, zombie count (red when non-zero), memory used, memory allocated, and node count.
 These provide immediate cluster health at a glance.
 A gap between total and running processes indicates idle capacity or blocked processes.
 Non-zero zombies require investigation.

+**Mailbox Latency** (expanded row, requires `-tags=latency`) - Appears right after the Summary row.
+Contains six panels for latency analysis described in detail in the next section.
+When the `latency` tag is not used, these panels show "No data".

-**Processes** - Two timeseries showing per-node process counts over time.
-Steady growth without plateau suggests process leaks.
+**Processes** (collapsed row) - Four timeseries panels showing per-node process counts (total and running) and lifecycle rates (spawn rate with failures in red, termination rate).
+Click the row header to expand.
+Steady growth in total without plateau suggests process leaks.
 Compare running counts across nodes to identify load imbalance.

-**Process Lifecycle** - Spawn and termination rates per node.
-The spawn panel shows both successful spawns and failures (in red).
 Spawn failures indicate resource exhaustion.
 When termination rate exceeds spawn rate, the node is draining.
-When spawn exceeds termination, process count grows.

 **CPU** - User and system CPU time normalized by core count, displayed as percentages.
 High user CPU means compute-bound workload.
 High system CPU relative to user suggests excessive I/O or syscalls rather than application work.